saleemullahkhansaleem/goforgreenrevolution/README.md

-# Go for Green Revolution (GGR) Pvt Limited
+# Go for Green Revolution (GGR) Pvt.
+Ltd.

-Go for Green Revolution (GGR) Pvt Limited is a minerals company dedicated to providing top-quality mineral resources directly to clients worldwide.
+Go for Green Revolution (GGR) Pvt.
+Ltd. is a minerals company dedicated to providing top-quality mineral resources directly to clients worldwide.
 Guided by the tagline, _"We bring the mountains to your doorstep,"_ our mission is to deliver sustainable and reliable mineral solutions with a commitment to excellence and customer satisfaction.
-This website showcases Go for Green Revolution (GGR) Pvt Limited's offerings, mission, and dedication to quality.
+This website showcases Go for Green Revolution (GGR) Pvt.
+Ltd.'s offerings, mission, and dedication to quality.

 ## Table of Contents